 Project scope is a way to set boundaries on your project and define exactly what goals, deadlines, and project deliverables you’ll be working towards.
 By clarifying your project scope, you can ensure you hit your project goals and objectives without delay or overwork.

 Defining your project scope isn’t a one-person job.
 Rather, you should align with any important project stakeholders and ensure that you’re all on the same page.
 For example, if you’re working on a product marketing launch, you want to make sure you align with stakeholders on relevant teams at your company, like the product team, the design team, and the content team.
-Depending on how complex your project is, you may also want to define a change control process—we’ll get into how you can do that later.Try Asana for project management
+Depending on how complex your project is, you may also want to define a change control process—we’ll get into how you can do that later.Create a scope management plan template

 A project scope statement is simply a written document of your project scope.
 Depending on the complexity of your project, your scope statement could be a section of your project plan, or it could be its own stand-alone document.
 Additionally, if you’re working with an external team or agency, you may turn your project scope statement into a statement of work (SOW) to cement the agreement between you and your vendor.Read: Scope of Work vs. Statement of Work: What is the difference?